Employee Working Outside Oregon

 Permanently Working Outside Oregon

 Caution: At the University of Oregon, many foreign national employees (employees that are neither U.S. citizens nor Lawful Permanent Residents of the U.S.) are only authorized to work on campus based on their visa status.
 In most cases, they cannot perform work off-campus or outside of the U.S. without authorization.
 This applies to those who will be hired to work and reside in their home country.
 It can be costly to departments and require tremendous amounts of time to correct employment and pay issues when work is performed off-campus or outside of the U.S. without authorization.
 Additionally, unauthorized employment of this nature may violate both U.S. labor laws and USCIS regulations pertaining to their visa.
-Therefore, we encourage all hiring managers to contact the Business Affairs Office prior to the hiring process or prior to assigning a foreign national employee to work off-campus or overseas.
+Therefore, we encourage all hiring managers to contact Business Affairs prior to the hiring process or prior to assigning a foreign national employee to work off-campus or overseas.

 Temporarily Working Outside Oregon